Meal-Snap/MealSnap/README.md

 <img src='http://g.recordit.co/ISafuE71pu.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ### Unit 11 GIF
-- By now users can see the feedview more neatly as a proper grid
+- In addition to Unit 10's accomplishment, users can now see the feedview more neatly as a proper grid with 3 per row.
 - Users can also view their profiles with their username
-- Users can as well see the recipes associated to all the posts which are one to one unique relationship
+- Users can as well see the recipes associated to all the posts which are one to one unique relationship as well as the users who uploaded the post.

 <img src='' title='Video Walkthrough' width='' alt='Video Walkthrough' />